Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 **Penetration testing tools cheat sheet**, a quick reference high level overview for typical [penetration testing](https://www.aptive.co.uk/penetration-testing/) engagements.
 Designed as a quick reference cheat sheet providing a high level overview of the **typical** commands you would run when performing a penetration test.
 For more in depth information I'd recommend the man file for the tool or a more specific pen testing cheat sheet from the menu on the right.

-The focus of this cheat sheet is infrastructure / network penetration testing, web application penetration testing is not covered here apart from a few sqlmap commands at the and some web server enumeration.
+The focus of this cheat sheet is infrastructure / network penetration testing, web application penetration testing is not covered here apart from a few sqlmap commands at the end and some web server enumeration.

 ### Changelog